RatEscapeYCC/RatEscape/README.md

 Do **not** change the section names or reorder them.
 The LLM will rely on the specific structure to generate responses correctly.

+## **Summary on Using Markdown**

+### **Using Markdown (headers and bold)**:
+Markdown elements like headers and bold text are helpful in organizing the content and emphasizing key points.
+These formatting tools make it easier for the LLM to follow the structure, ensuring the model can prioritize critical information in an organized manner.
+When you use headers (`#`, `##`) and bold text (`**bold**`), it allows the model to easily navigate through different sections and focus on important elements, improving the accuracy and clarity of the response.

+### **Without Markdown**:
+While the LLM can still process prompts without Markdown, the lack of structure can make it harder for the model to interpret complex or multi-part tasks.
+Without headers and emphasis through bold text, the response might lack focus, and important details could be overlooked.
+So, while the model can generate responses without it, using Markdown effectively enhances both the organization of the prompt and the clarity of the output.

 ## Tips for Editing the about.md File

 - **Be Consistent**: Ensure that formatting is consistent throughout the file, especially for key details like token addresses, URLs, and milestones.